lepperm/Learning-Log/_posts/blog/2020/08/2020-08-27-risk-mitigation-in-planning-learning.md

 Learning is so much more than just a mental activity.
 Your brain needs time to process new information in a diffused mode, resources to work at full capacity, repetition to strengthen memories of new content, and patience.
 It seems counter-intuitive that taking a break and going to bed on time can help you learn something you're focusing on.

-I struggled with this for the first few months.
+I struggled with this for the first few months (and, to be honest, slipped back into the pattern a few time since).
 I was taking on more than I could handle, and spending every free minute trying to absorb and expose myself to as much information as possible.
 I knew better, but with a looming and ambiguous deadline, I wanted to immerse myself as much as possible - let's call this a "mistake of ambition."
-I burnt out twice trying to find a good and sustainable cadence, and you can see this reflected in my GitLab activity chart:
+I wore myself out twice trying to find a good and sustainable cadence, and you can see this reflected in my GitLab activity chart:

 {% capture image %}
 ![My nice new tabs]({{site.baseurl}}/assets/images/posts/2020/08/27/GitLab.png){: style="vertical-align: bottom;padding-top: 1.2em;padding-bottom: 1.2em;"}